On topological graphs with at most four crossings per edge: Proof of Theorem

-Note also that $f_1$ contributes at most $1/6$ units of charge through $v_1x_2$.
-Indeed, if it contributes charge through $v_1x_2$ in Step~1, then $(A_2,B_2)$ would have more than four crossings.
-If $f_1$ contributes charge through $v_1x_2$ in Step~3 to a $1$-triangle $t'$, then the vertex of $G$ that is incident to $t'$ must be $B_2$ (refer to Figure~\ref{fig:e_1-e_2-step3b}).
-Denote by $e$ the edge of $G$ that contains the edge of $t_2$ that is not incident to $A_3$.
-Note that one endpoint of $e$ is $B_2$ and that $e$ already has four crossing points (since it supports $t_2$ and its neighboring $1$-triangles).
-However, this implies that one neighbor of $t'$ is not a $1$-triangle, and therefore $t'$ could not have received charge from $f_1$ in Step~3 through $v_1x_2$.

-Similarly, $f_1$ contributes at most $1/6$ charge through $v_1y_1$.
-Note that $f_1$ is not a vertex-neighbor of a $0$-pentagon through the vertices $q$, $x_2$, $y_1$ and $p$.
-If $|f_1|=5$ then $B(f_1)=\{f\}$ and $f_1$ does not contribute charge through $pq$.
-Indeed, each of the edges of $G$ that contain $py_1$ and $qx_2$ already have four crossings, and this implies that if the face that shares $pq$ with $f_1$ is a $1$-triangle, then both of its neighbors are incident to two original vertices and therefore this $1$-triangle gets its missing charge from them.
-Therefore, $ch_5(f_1) \geq 1/3$ and $f_1$ sends all its extra charge to $f$ in Step~6.
+If $|f_1|=5$, then $f_1$ does not contribute charge through $y'_1x'_2$.
+Indeed, each of the edges of $G$ that contain $y_1y'_1$ and $x'_2x_2$ already has four crossings, and this implies that if the face that shares $y'_1x'_2$ with $f_1$ is a $1$-triangle (it cannot be a $0$-triangle or a $0$-quadrilateral), then both of its neighbors are incident to two original vertices and therefore this $1$-triangle gets its missing charge from them.
+Therefore, $ch_5(f_1) \geq 1/3$ and $f_1$ sends all its extra charge to $f$ in Step~6. \end{proof}